caglaryalcin/after-format/README.md

 This script does exactly the following; (Some are optional(y/n))

 <details><summary>Windows Updates</summary>&nbsp;

--It asks if you want to make windows updates.
+  - It asks if you want to make windows updates.
   </details>

 <details><summary>System Settings</summary>&nbsp;

+- It asks if you want Region change to Turkey.
+- It asks if you want change your hostname.
+- It asks if you want disable Windows Defender.
 - Date format is set to turkey
 - Getting the Old Classic Right-Click Context Menu (For Windows 11)
 - Disabling News and Interes on Taskbar